roopdawg/Resume_Parser_using_Claude/README.md

    - Provides an initial set of candidate matches.

 2. **FAISS Retrieval**:
-   - Generates embeddings for resumes and job descriptions using a pre-trained BERT model.
+   - Generates embeddings for resumes and job descriptions + notes using a pre-trained BERT model.
    - Uses FAISS (Facebook AI Similarity Search) to perform vector-based similarity search, refining the initial BM25 results.

 ### Feature Extraction

 - **Anthropic's Claude**:
-  - Enhances candidate profiles by extracting detailed features such as skills, job titles, experience, education, and specific requirements.
+  - Interacts with the user to obtain the ideal candidate query in natural language + job description upload
   - Provides a comprehensive understanding of each candidate's qualifications.
+  - TODO:  Enhances candidate profiles by extracting detailed features such as skills, job titles, experience, education, and specific requirements from the job description uploaded

 ### Fine-Tuning with Feedback